 Detoxification centers are facilities that specialize in guiding patients through the first stage of the recovery process.
 The centers conduct evaluations, teach patients to overcome cravings, treat side effects of physical withdrawal and prepare patients for future therapy.

-Detox centers provide patients with acute, or short-term, therapy.
+Centers provide patients with acute, or short-term, therapy.
 They do not provide the types of comprehensive treatment plans that drug rehab facilities provide.
-Some detox centers offer referral services for continuing treatment, but it is up to the patient to continue treatment after detox.
+Some centers offer referral services for continuing treatment, but it is up to the patient to continue treatment after detox.